Campaign finance revision bill scuttled based on liberal talking points, ignoring facts and inflation.

 Falsely bemoaning an increase in the amount individuals are allowed to donate as somehow enhancing “corporate interests” rather than the actual inflationary increase it is?

-Well, it’s less about protecting the world from the “corporate interests” than it is about protecting those currently in office from their own self-interest.
+Well, it’s less about protecting the world from the “corporate interests” than it is about protecting those currently in office and their own self-interest.

+One thought on “Campaign finance revision bill scuttled based on liberal talking points, ignoring facts and inflation.”

+Hey, remember when we voted to cap contributions in 2016, and the cries from the inner-party were so hard that half the legislators started loading an ark to repopulate society from the flood of tears?
+Yeah, I still remember, good thing it only takes an (R) next to your name to keep getting re-elected in this state.